-Design submitted by Calvin from UK.
+Design submitted by Peter from UK.

 Kisai Night Vision is the sixth concept to become reality from the Tokyoflash Design Studio Blog.
 The concept was originally featured on the blog in August 2010.
 Thanks to your votes, Kisai Night Vision has become reality and is now available to buy here in a choice of three colors.
 Read the rest of this entry »